Culinary Management

 Career and Labor Market Information

-35-1012 – First-Line Supervisors of Food Preparation and Serving Workers
+Primary Occupation (SOC) 35-1011 – Chefs and Head Cooks; 35-1012 First-Line Supervisors of Food Preparations and Serving Workers

 Data Sources: CareerSource Brevard Flagler Volusia Regional Demand Occupations List; FloridaCommerce Employment Projections Region 27; BLS Occupational Employment and Wage Statistics (OEWS) Deltona–Daytona Beach–Ormond Beach MSA; SOC 35-1011 and 35-1012.